JessicaAngulo/Tracking_tubules/README.md

 Usage:
 1. Download the folder from Github.
 2. In Matlab, click the folder containing all codes, and right click: Add to folders and subfolders.
-3. Open the live script
+3. Open the live script "Tracking_analysis_tubules.mlx"
-4. Follow the instructions of the live script "Tracking_analysis_tubules.mlx" by executing the sections.
+4. Execute the sections followind the instructions of the live script.